-As well as the Student Support Officers, there's a team of Resident Assistants (also known as RAs) on each campus that live in residences to provide a familiar face and peer support for fellow students as well as playing a key role in the community.
+As well as the Residence Life Officers, there's a team of Resident Assistants (also known as RAs) on each campus that live in residences to provide a familiar face and peer support for fellow students as well as playing a key role in the community.
 The RAs work on a rota system and provide support outside of office hours 365 days of the year.

 Our RAs have been trained to a high standard and can provide help and support with most problems that may arise.
 They are visible and approachable and if you are unsure about anything you can talk to an RA in confidence.

 If there is an emergency or if something needs to be reported or repaired, you should contact an RA.

 - If you're locked in/out of your room

 - You have no heating or hot water

 - Broken windows which allow water in or cause a security risk

 - The only toilet in the house/flat is blocked

 As well as being responsible for dealing with emergencies RAs can help with all sorts of problems including: